 🌟 Final Thoughts

-You don’t need a closet full of bottles to keep a healthy, happy home—you need a repeatable system.
-A four-bottle kit, color-coded cloths, short daily resets, and smart weekly zones will beat “marathon cleaning” every time.
-It’s cheaper, calmer, and genuinely greener.
+Having a closet filled with bottles is not the key to a healthy, happy home—it's a repeatable system.
+Including a four-bottle kit, color-coded cloths, quick daily resets, and smart weekly zones always beats the 'marathon cleaning'.
+It's cheaper, calmer, and genuinely greener.

-Start small: stock the caddy, set two timers a day, and delegate one job per family member.
-In a week, you’ll feel the difference; in a month, you’ll wonder why you ever did it any other way.
+Begin with tiny steps by stocking the caddy, setting two timers a day, and delegating one job a day to a family member.
+You'll feel the difference in a week.
+You'll wonder why you ever did it any other way in a month.